-Williams sworn in as 105th NCACC President, first from Brunswick County
+Williams completes term as 105th NCACC President, first from Brunswick County

-Brunswick County Commissioner Frank Williams was sworn in as the 105th President of the North Carolina Association of County Commissioners (NCACC) on August 14, 2021 during the association’s 114th Annual Conference in New Hanover County.
-Williams is the first NCACC President from Brunswick County.
+Brunswick County Commissioner Frank Williams completed his term as President of the N.C.
+Association of County Commissioners (NCACC) at the association’s annual conference in Cabarrus County on Saturday, August 13, 2022.
 Click here to read more.

-Upon taking office, Williams announced that his NCACC Presidential Initiative would focuse on emergency preparedness.
-The initiative, 100 Counties Prepared, will focus on helping equip county commissioners to lead more effectively when emergency situations arise.
-Williams cites his experience serving as Chair of the Brunswick County Board of Commissioners during Hurricane Florence as a defining moment that led to the initiative.
-Click here to learn more.
+Upon taking office, Williams announced that his NCACC Presidential Initiative, 100 Counties Prepared, would focus on equipping county commissioners to lead more effectively when the stakes are highest: in an emergency.
+The initiative was borne out of his experience serving as Chair of the Brunswick County Board of Commissioners during Hurricanes Florence, Dorian, and Isaias.

 About Frank Williams

 Frank Williams is a small business owner and Brunswick County native who was elected Brunswick County Commissioner from District 5 on November 6, 2012 in his first run for public office.
 He was elected to a second term on November 8, 2016 and was elected Chairman of the Brunswick County Board of Commissioners on December 5, 2016.
-He currently serves as the 105th President of the N.C.
+He is Immediate Past President of the N.C.
 Association of County Commissioners.
 Frank lives in Leland with his wife, Lori.